VHS Memories

 nintendo

 NINTENDO CEREAL SYSTEM – This cereal came out right when Nintendo was starting to become popular.
 It was the first cereal I’m aware of that was actually two cereals.
-Each box actually had two bags of cereal inside, a Mario cereal and a Legend of Zelda cereal.
+Each box had two bags of cereal inside, a Mario cereal and a Legend of Zelda cereal.
 The gimmick of two cereals in one, coupled with the fact that it had to do with video games, made this one even cooler in concept than the actual product probably tasted.
 I don’t remember the taste as much as I remember how exciting it was to have it.

 ghostbusters